-Virginia, Glen, Murray, my father, Ned, Jake and Ike, even Mike and Susy — and so many more from my own early days in Eureka, which coincided with my own long-gone youth.
+Virginia, Glenn, Murray, my father, Ned, Jake and Ike, even Mike and Susy — and so many more from my own early days in Eureka, which coincided with my own long-gone youth.
 All shaping forces.

 And how did they shape me?
 They taught me about love: some by what and how they lived, some by the opposite.